AusDTO/gov-au-content-guide/_entries/2016-05-04-hyperlinks.md

 ### Consider placement

 Add hyperlinks wherever they are most useful to the user.
-This includes within paragraphs---although be aware of overcrowding paragraphs with too many links as this can affect readability.
+This includes within paragraphs --- although be aware of overcrowding paragraphs with too many links as this can affect readability.

 Grouping links together at the bottom of a page (and not within the text) can disrupt readability too.
 Users may skip the text and just read the links.